PX4/PX4-user_guide/en/sim_gazebo_gz/README.md

      ```

 :::note
-As long as the world file and the model file are in the Ignition search path `IGN_GAZEBO_RESOURCE_PATH` it is not necessary to add them to the PX4 world and model directories.
+As long as the world file and the model file are in the Gazebo search path `IGN_GAZEBO_RESOURCE_PATH` it is not necessary to add them to the PX4 world and model directories.
 However, `make px4_sitl gz_<model>_<world>` won't work with them.
 :::